On the fence? Tractor Wheel Spacers vs Engineered Axles

-1. A simple "cotton reel" wheel-spacer or hub adapter that brings your track out to the desired width.
+1. A simple "cotton reel" wheel-spacer or hub adapter that brings your track out to the desired width by bolting directly to the hub.
 They are fairly cheap to buy and easy to fit and remove.
 They will work with beam and independent suspension axles.

 Wheel spacers can be an excellent way to trial CTF but are not recommended as a long-term solution.
 Anyone telling you otherwise is not giving you all the facts.
 We have manufactured tractor wheel spacers for more than 20 years and found they cause problems:

 - Steering and suspension problems: When you space the wheel out from the hub, instead of the wheel pivoting on its vertical axis it now turns around an arc of up to 550mm radius which leads to more 'bump steer'.
-Apart from making the tractor less comfortable, you can damage steering components if you hit a pothole.
-This can also mess with GPS steering, causing over-correction and loss of fine control - a problem when you are trying to keep neat tramlines.
+Apart from making the tractor less comfortable, you can more easily damage steering components.
+It can also mess with GPS steering, causing over-correction and loss of fine control - a problem when you are trying to keep neat tramlines.

 - Risk: The initial savings from using wheel spacers can be quickly eaten up by repair costs and downtime.
-It is not unusual for farmers to try spacers for a season or two and then spend the extra money getting an engineered axle (often after getting fed-up with problems).
+It is not unusual for farmers to try spacers for a season or two and then spend the extra money getting an engineered axle (often after missing a planting window due to down-time).
 We have seen service life reduced to hundreds of hours or less in some cases.
 This is not only costly, but dangerous - a collapsed axle is not something to take lightly.

-- Maintenance cost: Long term CTF farmers usually realize it is costing them more to run wheel spacers because of the maintenance issues.
-Our engineered axles might be more expensive initially but pay themselves off by saving your equipment.
+- Maintenance cost: Long-term CTF farmers usually realize it is costing them more to run wheel spacers because of the maintenance issues.
+Our engineered axles might be more expensive initially but pay themselves off in reliability and reduced maintenance.

 Long-term testing of C&C's engineered axles has shown no adverse effect on reliability or usability